The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 After that, a damaged but still visible piece is one on Park Street.
 Well-Hung Lovers or Naked Man Hanging from Window acquires a notable meaning especially because the street artist painted it on the side of a sexual health clinic.

-Finally, a recent and actual masterpiece is Achoo!!, in Vale Street.
+Finally, the most masterpiece was Achoo!!, in Vale Street.
 It was found in December 2020 in Totterdown, a suburb of Bristol.
 Banksy reveals once again to be always up to date: the graffiti shows an old lady which is sneezing and losing her dentures.
 A warning against the fashion of not waring a mask?
 The piece became famous also for another reason.
 Banksy himself published a photo of the graffiti with a man and his umbrella in a sense “hit” by the sneeze.
 Who is that man?
 Is he the artist?
 Impossible! … Or not?
+Currently, the work is not to be seen in its original location.
+In 2021 the graffiti was removed from the house wall and set to be auctioned…

 Going further south in England, in Hastings, St Leonard on Sea, you can find the Tesco Sandcastles painting.
 This is evidently another criticism of consumerism: Tesco is a famous chain of supermarkets.
 From the street, the painting can be spotted thanks to the plexiglass covering it.